Arkansas Centennial half dollar

 The Arkansas Centennial half dollar is a commemorative fifty-cent piece struck by the United States Bureau of the Mint from 1935 to 1939.
-The coin was designed by Edward E. Burr and commemorates the 100th anniversary of Arkansas's admission to the Union in 1836.
+The coin was designed by Edward Everett Burr and commemorates the 100th anniversary of Arkansas's admission to the Union in 1836.

 The Arkansas–Robinson half dollar, a special issue of the coin featuring a different design, was minted in 1936.